Figure skating-Italy's team bronze lifts hopes of further home-ice success

 Italy's team alternated chants of "Matteo, Matteo" and "Italia, Italia" waiting for Rizzo's score of 179.62.

-The result underscored momentum built over the team competition's rounds, where Italy's skaters delivered the consistency needed to secure the final step of the podium in a discipline where the country has long striven to establish itself among the sport's elite.
+The result underscored momentum built over the team competition's rounds, where Italy's skaters delivered the consistency needed to secure a place on the podium in a discipline where the country has long striven to establish itself among the sport's elite.

+Team captain Conti said the result gave the team confidence for the individual competitions.

+"We know our value after this medal.
+We'll certainly step on the ice with a different mindset now," she said.

 HIGH VOLUME